Broadcasting of sports events

 The broadcasting of sports events (also known as a sportscast) is the live coverage of sports as a television program, on radio, and other broadcasting media.
-It usually involves one or more sports commentators describing events as they happen.
+It usually involves one and more sports commentators describing events as they happen.

 Origin

 The broadcasting of sports events (also known as a sportscast) is the live coverage of sports as a television program, on radio, and other broadcasting media.
 It usually involves one or more sports commentators describing events as they happen.
-Sportscaster's environment is usually in booth, sets, and radio or television studios.
+Sportscaster's environment is usually in booth, sets, and radio and television studios.
 Depending on the sportscasters specific job it is a time sensitive job, especially when depending on a play by play, they cannot miss any action, and due to their job they have to be flexible with schedule.
 Sports broadcasters have a variety of sections to deliver footage and their job can provide postgame coverage and interviews with athletes and coaches.
 Sports casting is a big industry throughout the United States and worldwide.
 Anything sports related, whether it's reading, watching, and hearing is a type of way sports broadcasting is in media.
 Sports broadcasters do more than just voice over plays and matches, they must be a part of researching their sports history and knowing game statistics.
 Studying sports and using facts is needed in their job and making the games exciting and entertaining.

 History

-Before technology, broadcasting never existed and in doing so led to consequences like not being able to rewatch a game or match.
-Sports broadcasting did develop through verbal retellings which then led to being spread on media like the radio, television, and more.

 Perhaps the first sports broadcast was by Guglielmo Marconi, who broadcast the 1899 America's Cup from New York Harbor.
 The first ever prerecorded sportscast occurred in 1911 in Kansas.
 The first recording had a group of people recreate plays of a football game, that were trying to learn of a play via telegraph, but wasn't official because no one was present.
 Ten years later in 1921 in Pittsburgh, Pennsylvania, the first radio broadcasting event occurred of a boxing match.
-Then the first televised sporting event occurred 1939, which was the summer olympics in the United States.
-In 1951, the first sports color telecast was a baseball game between the Los Angeles Dodgers and Boston Braves.
+Then the first live televised sporting event occurred on June 3, 1931, the Epsom Derby in the UK.
+In 1951, the first sports color telecast was a baseball game between the Brooklyn Dodgers and Boston Braves.
 As years went by more options were given to the public and the more popular sports broadcasting became.
 The first voice broadcasters happened, live broadcasting happened, and professional broadcasting happened.
 More media options became available to the public whether it be on newspapers, radio, or television.

-As the amount of people tuning in increased, so did the availabilities of where to hear and watch the broadcastings.
+As the number of people tuning in increased, so did the availabilities of where to hear and watch the broadcastings.
 Sports broadcasting also had an impact to the rise of American citizens being interested in being entertained.
 As more demand occurred from more sports broadcasters, the programing networks got more advanced with the technology as well.